HarshThakur015/Ecommerce_Follow_Along/README.md

 4. Send all the user's orders in the response.

 This milestone will help in understanding how to retrieve all orders for a specific user.

+### Milestone 27 - My Orders Page 🧾
+Hey Kalvians! 👋 Welcome to Milestone 27!
+In this milestone, we will create a frontend page to display all user orders.

+## 🎯 Learning Goals
+By the end of this milestone, you will be able to:
+- Create a frontend page for viewing user orders.
+- Send a GET request to the `my-orders` endpoint.
+- Pass the user’s email in the API request to fetch their orders.
+- Display all retrieved orders on the page.
+- Add the "My Orders" page to the navigation bar for easy access.

+## 📝 Steps to Complete
+1. Create a `my-orders` Page: Build a new frontend page that will serve as the My Orders page for users.
+2. Send GET Request: Use the `my-orders` endpoint created in the previous milestone to fetch user-specific orders.
+3. Pass User Email: Include the logged-in user’s email in the request to fetch relevant orders.
+4. Display Orders: Render the list of orders on the `my-orders` page in a clean and structured format.
+5. Update Navigation Bar: Add a link to the `my-orders` page in the navbar for better user navigation.